 Samoa is an independent country in the South Pacific made up of two large islands, Upolu and Savai'i, with Apia as its capital.
-To travel independently, you need reliable data, and an eSIM installed before you leave is the cleanest way to get it.
+To travel independently, you need reliable data, and an eSIM installed before you leave is the cleanest way to have it.

 Samoa and American Samoa: don't confuse them

-They are two distinct territories.
+They are two different territories.
 Samoa is an independent country; American Samoa is a US territory, with a different flag, currency, and telephone system.
 Choose the correct destination or your eSIM will not cover where you are going.

 Local operators: Digicel and Vodafone in Samoa